twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TTEXTREPLACEDIALOG** – Replaces text in the OpenType Layout Feature Editor.
 * **TTEXTSEARCHDIALOG** – Searches text in the OpenType Layout Feature Editor.
 * **TTIPOFTHEDAYFORM** (version 1.0 until 6.5) – Shows tips and tricks (**Help: Tip of the Day**).
 The **Register** button is shown if the program is detected to be running an unregistered copy.
 * **TTRANSFORMFORM** (version 4.5 & above) – Transforms the font to other weights (e.g. medium, bold or black) or add character ranges (e.g. some characters in the *Letterlike Symbols* range of Unicode).
-The Eastern European transformation script was used in the form as shown in the official screenshots in the program's page and the manual.
+The Eastern European transformation script was used in the form as shown in the program's official screenshots.
 * **TTRIALNOTICEWINDOW** (version 7.0 until 10.1.0.2272) – If the program is detected to be running an unregistered copy, testing, installing or exporting fonts displays this message.
 The message has a checkbox to turn it off.
 The message text includes a link to the registration page in the High-Logic website.
 * **TTRIMFORM** – Used when trimming glyphs.
 * **TUNICODERANGEFORM** – Includes or excludes Unicode blocks or ranges to support in the font (the list in the dialog itself belongs to OpenType 1.3).
 This corresponds to the `ulUnicodeRange` fields.